Our Drug Addiction Treatment Works

 Briefly: Critical Success Factors of Treatment

 For this, we focus on:

 > Abstinence on a safe environment: restoring the physical and psychological balance begins with the abstinence of illicit drugs in a relaxing, safe environment;

 > Behavioural analysis: based on the assumption that each behaviour has specific consequences and has underlying cognitive and social expectations.

 > Pedagogy of daily life: by engaging in occupational activities, daily tasks and healthy management of leisure.
-We seek to promote personal structure and organization, as well as discovering other sort of activities that boost personal motivation and satisfaction
+We seek to promote personal structure and organization, as well as discovering other sort of activities that boost personal motivation.